Notice of Annual General Meeting of Orexo

 The participants are divided into two allocation categories: (i) CEO and other members of Group Management; (ii) other key personnel.
 The maximum number of share awards that a participant may be granted in LTIP 2019 depends on the category to which the participant belongs.

 To ensure that the value of the share-based remuneration does not reach an unintended level in relation to other remuneration, the value of the warrants granted to the CEO and Group Management must not, at the time of the grant, exceed a value equal to the person’s current annual base salary.
 For other key personnel the value must not exceed 33 percent of the annual base salary.

 The board of directors shall resolve upon the final allocation of the Share Awards as soon as possible after the annual general meeting.
-Several factors will be considered to secure recruitment, retention and motivation when deciding upon individual allocations including position within Orexo, individual performance and total value of current remuneration package.
-Individual allocation cannot exceed the above mentioned limit for the category that the individual belongs to.
+Several factors will be considered in order to secure recruitment, retention and motivation when deciding upon individual allocations including position within Orexo, individual performance and total value of current remuneration package.
+Individual allocation cannot exceed the above-mentioned limit for the category that the individual belongs to.